neli12/data-science/MckDatathon/README.md

 My part was to present the marketing strategy.
 Based on our results, we propose two strategies:
 - Focus on customers who were already going constantly and who bought a lot and,
 - Also consider customers who went less often but who spent a lot each time they went.

+Althoug we didn't win the prize, it was really a good experience!